OUR TEAM

 Email: m.dillon@princetoninasia.org

-Mags Dillon (he/they) joined the PiA team as Executive Director in 2013 following three years as a PiA Fellow at the Lao Rugby Federation in Vientiane, Laos.
+Mags Dillon joined the PiA team as Executive Director in 2013 following three years as a PiA Fellow at the Lao Rugby Federation in Vientiane, Laos.
 At PiA, Mags is responsible for the execution of PiA’s mission and strategic plan; ensuring the success of PiA’s programs; developing and strengthening institutional relationships within the United States and overseas; overseeing the success of advancement activities; finance, administration, and operations; human resources; and supporting the Board of Trustees to fulfill its fiduciary duties.

-Mags graduated from Princeton University with a degree in German and is pursuing an M.B.A. at the University of Illinois at Urbana-Champaign.
-He serves on the Board of Trustees of Princeton-in-Beijing and on the Princeton Rugby Endowment Board of Governors, which he chaired from 2015-2020.
-Mags loves learning languages, birdwatching, and playing ice hockey.
+Mags graduated from Princeton University with a degree in German and has an M.B.A. from the University of Illinois at Urbana-Champaign.
+He serves on the Board of Trustees of Princeton-in-Beijing and previously served on the Asia Rugby Football Union (now Asia Rugby) Council and on the Princeton Rugby Endowment Board of Governors, which he chaired from 2015-2020.
+He is an advisor to ChildFund Rugby, the social impact partner of World Rugby.
+Mags loves ice hockey, rugby, birding, and spending as much time as possible in Michigan.

 Molly Giblin, Director of Programs of Princeton in Asia